-Net change in fund balances - total governmental funds \$ 711,272 Governmental funds do not report revenues that are not available to pay current obligations.
+Net change in fund balances - total governmental funds \$ 163,673 Governmental funds do not report revenues that are not available to pay current obligations.
 In contrast, such revenues are reported in the Statement of Activities when earned.
-The difference is for property 1,531 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
+The difference is for property taxes.
+(3,130) Governmental funds report capital outlays for the acquisition of capital assets are recorded as expenditures in the funds; however, in the Statement of Activities, the cost of capital assets is charged to expense over the estimated useful life of the asset.
+Capital outlays \$ 598,950 Depreciation/amortization expense (596,550) 2,400 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of principal uses current financial resources.
 However, neither transaction has any effect on net assets.
 Other elements of debt financing are reported differently between the fund and government wide statements.
-Principal payments \$840,000 Interest expense accrual (14,556) 825,444 In the Statement of Activities, the cost of capital assets is charged to expense over the estimated useful life of the asset as depreciation/ amortization expense.
-(499,930) 1 , , , Change in net position of governmental activities \$ 1,038,317
+Principal payments 865,000 Interest expense accrual (14,073) 850,927 Change in net position of governmental activities \$ 1,013,870